MED 528 Optional Summer Elective, MED 457, MED 557

 It is the policy of the Global Health Program that students wishing to take the optional summer clinical elective at a Global Health Field Station must complete the Global Health 12 Hour elective during the academic year.
-For more information about the Global health 12 Hour elective, go to the section MED 517 and MED 527 Shadowing Experience The link to the Global Health 12 Hour elective is here.
+For more information about the Global Health 12 Hour elective, go to the Shadow Electives page of this website.
+The link to the Global Health 12 Hour elective is here.
 Students who attend Global Health Rounds can claim their attendance for credit toward the 12 Hour Global Health Elective.

 Students who take the Global Health 12 Hour elective will automatically qualify for the Global Health travel bursary for travel to Global Health Field Stations i.e. no application required.
 Those who have taken the 12 hour elective are not required to take it again during their undergraduate medical education.

 Third and fourth year students can use time from this optional summer elective toward their minimum total 14 weeks clinical elective requirement (minimum of 4 weeks in Year 3 for MED 457 and minimum of 10 weeks in Year 4 for MED 557).

 The Global Health Program offers rich overseas clinical experiences in field stations in LMIC which can be used to fulfill these elective requirements.
 To peruse the GH field stations clinical placement options go to pages 6-10 in the GH Field Stations Electives document .
 The Global Health Program encourages students to consider a 4 week experience as a minimum.